syzygy21/syzygy21/README.md

 ## Navdeep Singh

 - I’m currently working on applying instance segmentation to seperate the region of interest from images of 3d printed parts so as to carry out their measurements as a part of the [MIRAGE Lab](https://forms.office.com/r/sPbi8khC7G) at UMD.
-- I’m currently also carrying out an independent study under [Prof. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) who is leading the [GAMMA Lab](https://gamma.umd.edu/) at UMD.
-I am working on Large Language Models and looking at ways of creating computationally efficient algorithms for carrying alignment of LLMs that do not compromise on the alignment quality.
 - I have extensive experience with computer vision, deep learning, AI and LLMs
 - I have extensive experience with robotics control, path planning, ROS, Gazebo
 - I’m looking to collaborate on any research project that involves multimodal deep learning, 3d deep learning and generative AI.